augustss/verse-semantics/Book/docs/02_builtins.md

 }
 -->

-Maps can also be iterated over, letting you traverse all key–value pairs in the order they were inserted:
+Maps can also be iterated over, letting you traverse all key–value pairs exactly in the order they were inserted:

 <!--verse
 using { /Verse.org/VerseCLR }